The nexus between negative charge-transfer and reduced on-site Coulomb energy in a correlated topological metal CoTe$_2$: Results and Discussion

-In conclusion, we could quantify $U_{dd}$, $\Delta$ and $T_{eg}$ in the topological metals CoTe$_2$ and NiTe$_2$.
-The results show a negative-$\Delta$ for CoTe$_2$ and NiTe$_2$, compared to a positive-$\Delta$ for the CT insulators CoO and NiO.
-The weaker $T_{eg}$ in CoTe$_2$ and NiTe$_2$ compared to CoO and NiO, respectively, rules out $T_{eg}$ as a cause of $U_{dd}$ reduction.
-The obtained increase in charge-transfer is attributed to negative-$\Delta$ and a reduced $U_{dd}$.
-However, only because $U_{dd} |\Delta|$, CoTe$_{2}$ and NiTe$_2$ become topological metals with \textit{p}$\rightarrow$\textit{p} type lowest energy excitations.
+For CoO, a similar plot (Fig. 9; region C; blue shade) starts with $d^n$ = 7 for $T_{eg}$ = 0, and shows a gradual increase with $T_{eg}$ for typical values of positive-$\Delta$.
+For small $T_{eg}$ = 5 meV, $m_s$ vs. $\Delta$ shows a nearly constant value (see Fig. 10(b)).
+However, for $\Delta \leq > >$$|\Delta|$, CoTe$_{2}$ becomes a topological metal with \textit{p}$\rightarrow$\textit{p} type lowest energy excitations.
 The study reveals the nexus between negative-$\Delta$ and reduced $U_{dd}$ with $E_F$ positioned within the Te-$p$ band states.
-This results in a correlated metal and simultaneously facilitates band inversion between Te $p_x$+$p_y$ and Te $p_z$ orbitals for achieving topological behavior in correlated metals.
+This results in a correlated metal and simultaneously facilitates band inversion between Te $p_x$+$p_y$ and Te $p_z$ orbitals for achieving topological behavior in CoTe$_2$.

-This work was supported by the National Science and Technology Council(NSTC) of Taiwan under Grant Nos.
-NSTC 113-2112-M-006-009-MY2 (CNK), 110-2124-M-006-006-MY3 (CSL), 112-2124-M-006-009 (CSL), 113-2112-M-007-033 (AF), 112-2112-M-213-029(AC) and 114-2112-M-213-021(AC).
-AF acknowledges support from the Yushan Fellow Program under the Ministry of Education of Taiwan and Grant No. JP22K03535 from Japan Society for the Promotion of Science(JSPS).
-ARS thanks the National Science and Technology Council(NSTC) of Taiwan for a post-doctoral fellowship under Grant No. NSTC 114-2811-M-213-006.